covrco/candidate-exercises/customers/README.md

 # Internal Customer Records Portal

-Build a management dashboard app for our support staff to be able to visualize a user's lifecycle with our mobile fintech app.
-Without going into too many details, the app currently allows user to do the following:
+Build a management dashboard app to provide our support staff the capability to visualize a user's lifecycle within our fintech product.
+For this exercise we will focus on 2 aspects of the product:

-1. Verify their identity
+1. A user can verify their identity
-2. Optionally link a financial institution to take advantage of our services.
+2. A user can optionally link a financial institution to take advantage of our services.

-Internally, we use a series of claims to authorize access to a variety of features.
+We use a series of claims to authorize access to a variety of features.
 Some are auto-generated claims, and others are managed, as you will see below in the JSON schema.

 ## Requirements